|

 In

-my opinion the only way to work effectively in conservation is by working
+my opinion the only way to work effectively in

-actively in education of the masses, guiding them to demand from their elected
+conservation is by working actively in education of the masses, guiding them to

-officials the right measures to protect the environment.
-Of course,
+demand from their elected officials the right measures to protect the

-like any other conservationist, I find it disheartening that, while a few of us
+environment.
+Of course, like any other conservationist, I find it

-work trying to save a piece of the planet, there are so many interests trying
+disheartening that, while a few of us work trying to save a piece of the

-Until we have a war-free world the is not much we can
+have a war-free world the is not

-Unfortunately the nations of the world do not seem to be heading in that
+much we can accomplish in the conservation arena.
+Unfortunately the nations of the world do not

-direction for a long shot.
-There is no
+seem to be heading in that direction for a long shot.
+There is no path to peace; peace is the path.

 I find working in scientific research